(Monarda didyma 'Scarlet')

 (Ocimum basilicum ‘Purple Ruffles’)

-Purple Ruffles Basil is a native annual herb that can be commonly found growing in gardens throughout the United States.
-At maturity, this plant reaches the height of 18-24” and features ruffled, dark purple leaves, maroon stems, and spikes of bright fuchsia flowers.
-This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils and mosquito repellent, is both edible and medicinal, and is great as a cut flower!
+Purple Ruffles Basil is a native annual herb that grows in gardens throughout the United States.
+At maturity, this plant reaches 18-24” tall and features ruffled, dark purple leaves, maroon stems, and spikes of bright fuchsia flowers.
+This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils and mosquito repellent, is edible and medicinal, and is used as a cut flower!

 (Ocimum basilicum ‘Sweet’)

-Sweet Basil is an annual herb that is native to India and Asia but can be commonly found growing in gardens throughout the United States.
-At maturity, this plant reaches the height of 24-30” and features medium green leaves and spikes of white or pale pink flowers.
-This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils and mosquito repellent, is both edible and medicinal, and is great as a cut flower!
+Sweet Basil is an annual herb native to India and Asia but grows in gardens throughout the United States.
+At maturity, this plant reaches 24-30” tall and features medium green leaves and spikes of white or pale pink flowers.
+This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils and mosquito repellent, is both edible and medicinal, and is used as a cut flower!

 (Ocimum basilicum ‘Lemon’)